ivalkeen/crispy-octo-garbanzo/README.md

 * [Cuba](https://github.com/soveran/cuba) as a fast and lightweight web framework
 * [ERB](http://ruby-doc.org/stdlib-2.2.3/libdoc/erb/rdoc/ERB.html) as a template engines as the most standard Ruby solution
-* [Net::HTTP](http://docs.ruby-lang.org/en/2.2.0/Net/HTTP.html) for HTTP communication, as it is standard and also supports GZip encryption out of the box
+* [Net::HTTP](http://docs.ruby-lang.org/en/2.2.0/Net/HTTP.html) for HTTP communication, as it is standard and also supports GZip compression out of the box
 * [Twitter bootstrap](http://getbootstrap.com/) (loaded from CDN) for simple layout and basic look and feel

 `FyberGateway` is a Facade for the communication with Fyber API for the application.